Skip to main content

 3. Select either of the following options:

-• Open Bot: To open the Bot and navigate to the next step in the engagement.
+1. Open Bot: Opens the bot and navigates the user to the next step in the engagement.

-• Open Article: To open an article in the Bot and navigate to the next step in the engagement.
+2. Open Article: Opens an article in the bot and navigates the user to the next step in the engagement.
+Additionally, select the KC Article that must open.

-Note: The dropdown lists the articles that are added to atleast one active Bot.
-To open an article, it is not necessary for the article to be a part of the Bot content.
+Note: The KC articles available in the list are those that are added to at least one active bot.
+To open an article, it is not necessary for the article to be a part of the bot content.

-4. (Optional): Select the Close Engagement checkbox, to close the active engagement and redirect to the KC Bot or to a particular article on KC Bot.
+4. (Optional): Select the Close Engagement checkbox, to close the active engagement once the custom button is clicked.

 Redirect to URL

-The Redirect to URL action type can be configured to help users to navigate to another page for more information from an active engagement.
-Admins can configure the custom button to help the user open the target link in the same tab so that the engagement stays active on the redirected page as well.
+The Redirect to URL action type allows users to navigate to an external page for additional information from an active engagement.
+You can configure the Custom Button to open the target link in the same tab, ensuring the engagement remains active on the redirected page.